Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/crios_patstat.md

 ---
 citation: 'Coffano, M., & Tarasconi, G. (2014).
 CRIOS - Patstat Database: Sources, Contents and Access Rules.
 SSRN Electronic Journal. doi:10.2139/ssrn.2404344 '
-contributors: Coffano, M., & Tarasconi, G.
+contributors:
+- Coffano
+- M.
+- '& Tarasconi'
+- G.
 cost: None
 description: "Disambiguated inventor's and applicant's names for EPO records.
+A major\
-A major problem with PATSTAT was that data are provided in a raw format.
-Data have been therefore thoroughly elaborated by ICRIOS to produce a cleaned and harmonized database:
+  \ problem with PATSTAT was that data are provided in a raw format.
+Data have been\
-  PATENTS-ICRIOS.
-Data process­ing consisted mainly in a thorough work of clean­ing and standardization of rough in­forma­tion provided by the EPO. \nSuch work of name standardization has been carried out at the level of individual inventors and applicants.\n\nIn addition to this, each patent document also reports further information not included in Patstat, (FI concordance tables to convert IPC codes into more aggregated and manageable technological classes). \n\nData included in these reports are for EPO patent office only; last update has been released on 10/2016; starting date for EPO applications is 1978, bytheway in many reports by priority date you'll meat earlier dates."
+  \ therefore thoroughly elaborated by ICRIOS to produce a cleaned and harmonized\
+  \ database: PATENTS-ICRIOS.
+Data process­ing consisted mainly in a thorough work\
+  \ of clean­ing and standardization of rough in­forma­tion provided by the EPO. \n\
+  Such work of name standardization has been carried out at the level of individual\
+  \ inventors and applicants.\n\nIn addition to this, each patent document also reports\
+  \ further information not included in Patstat, (FI concordance tables to convert\
+  \ IPC codes into more aggregated and manageable technological classes). \n\nData\
+  \ included in these reports are for EPO patent office only; last update has been\
+  \ released on 10/2016; starting date for EPO applications is 1978, bytheway in many\
+  \ reports by priority date you'll meat earlier dates."
 documentation: http://ssrn.com/abstract=2404344
 last_edit: Mon, 19 Jun 2023 16:38:10 GMT
 location: https://www.icrios.unibocconi.eu/wps/wcm/connect/Cdr/Icrios/Home/Resources/Databases/PATENTS-ICRIOS+database/